funkhousr/d3p/bower_components/d3p/README.md

 ### Default Theme

-The default theme provides common functionalities for all fragments and can be accessed via **d3p.theme.default.***.
+The default theme provides common functionalities for all fragments and can be accessed via `slide.make`:

 * **translate(object, x, y)**: Translates an object by the relative `x` and `y` positions.
 * **group(parent, x, y, klass)**: Creates a new group and translates it relatively.